The House Is Burning (album)

-The House Is Burning is the third studio album by American rapper Isaiah Rashad.
-It was released on July 30, 2021, by Top Dawg Entertainment and Warner Records.
+The House Is Burning is the second studio album by American rapper Isaiah Rashad.
+It was released on July 30, 2021, by Top Dawg Entertainment (TDE) and Warner Records.
 The album features production from numerous producers, including Devin Malik, Hollywood Cole, J. Lbs and Kenny Beats, among others.
 Guest appearances include frequent collaborators and labelmates Jay Rock and SZA, as well as Lil Uzi Vert, Duke Deuce, Smino, Amindi, 6lack, and others.

 On November 19, 2021, the deluxe edition titled Homies Begged was released, including guest appearances from Project Pat, Juicy J, Young Nudy, and Deante' Hitchcock.

 Background

 Rashad first spoke of his plans for a follow-up to his second studio album The Sun's Tirade (2016) through a series of tweets in October 2017.
 He revealed the album's title via an Instagram Live session in May 2019, almost two years after its initial announcement.
 During this period, he would tease the album further, playing snippets from its recordings through various social media posts and livestreams, until April 22, 2020, when he released his first single in four years, "Why Worry", as part of a promotional event held by Top Dawg Entertainment.

 Rashad spoke about what the album meant to him in an interview with Rolling Stone, saying:

 In an interview with GQ, Rashad stated he wants listeners to "walk away and be like, 'Damn, he's good at making a lot of different stuff.'
 If you've been a part of this shit, I'd want you to be like, 'Damn, he gave me a good update on his life and he’s still giving me stuff that's going to help me during my day when I'm going through my own shit.'"